goodmove/FindyBot/image_processing/README.md

 Import the module into your project with `from impros import ImageProcessor as impros`

 *For now just read methods thorough comments as the reference*

+Run *prep_data.py* to make cropped and shifted face images of each image in *./photos* directory and retrieve HOG descriptor for each of them